 - prostate cancer: removal of prostate, radiotherapy, radiosurgery, chemo, hormone therapy

 - lymphoma: chemo, radiotherapy, targeted therapy, stem-cell therapy

-International patients searching for cancer care in Spain often inquire about oncology at Teknon Cancer Institute in Barcelona.
+International patients searching for cancer care in Spain often inquire about virotherapy in the UK and hair transplantation in Thailand.